Noma goes to Mexico

 Mexico is a powerful fascination for Redzepi.
 He has spoken of his interest in its biodiversity and ancient food cultures, and has holidayed extensively in Tulum and Mérida.
 His love of tacos has been documented at some length, and he threw his support behind Hija de Sanchez, the taquería opened in Copenhagen by his former pastry chef Rosio Sánchez (and also helped her cook tacos for the World's 50 Best after-party at The Clove Club in London in 2015).

-Our sources on the ground in Mexico say that if it goes ahead, the pop-up will "definitely be Tulum", which chimes with Redzepi's interest in the Yucatán peninsula.
+The announcement chimes with Redzepi's interest in the Yucatán peninsula.
 "The people, the beaches, that rare feeling of being allowed to disconnect - it's more than enough to make the journey worthwhile," he wrote last year in his foreword to Hartwood, the cookbook from the celebrated Tulum restaurant.
 "I am a mega-fan of Mexican cuisine.
 I love tasting the layers of history in the food… When I've been working so hard I can't tell if it's day or night, and I know I need to take a break even though I don't have the time, this is the place I dream about."

 These are not small undertakings.
 They're not guest-chef appearances, with a couple of staff flying out to bash out the restaurant's greatest hits.
 For the Australia adventure, the entire Noma team, from its waiters to its dishwashers, made the journey to Sydney, and the menu was redesigned from scratch as a showcase for Australian ingredients.

 The chance to taste new things and immerse himself and the Noma kitchen in different cultures has been, Redzepi says, a big part of why he has chosen to do these away-games, and how he has chosen their locations.
-With his deepening interest in farming, too, the agrarian traditions of the Yucatán Peninsula may be of particular moment to Redzepi.
+With his deepening interest in farming, too, the agrarian traditions of the Yucatán Peninsula are likely of particular moment to Redzepi.
 "The way they grow food here now is the way they grew food here 500 years ago," he told The New York Times.
 "These kinds of farms supply all of the markets every day, so it's astounding to realise that this kind of quality is available to everyone.
 That makes me extremely jealous."